High-Functioning ADHD: TIps For Managing ADHD Symptoms

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.

-How to maintain well-being with high-functioning ADHD
+How to maintain well-being with high functioning ADHD

 So what can you do to stay mentally healthy while living with high-functioning ADHD?
 You may find the following approaches helpful.

-Accept your differences and limitations
+Accept your differences and limitations for better mental health

 Many of the negative mental health outcomes faced by people with ADHD are often related to struggles with self-image.
 You may face criticism from others for behaviors rooted in ADHD traits and you may criticize yourself even more harshly—both of which can lead to diminished self-esteem.